domoticz/Machinon/README.md

 - [ ] 1.- Custom merge multiple metrics into one tile (ie: energy + trigger switch)

-## Installing
+## Installing & Updating

 We recommend you to use the [Theme manager plugin](https://github.com/galadril/domoticz-theme-manager) to install and keep up-to-date the theme.

-If you prefer, you can manually install it, on your Raspberry Pi, in Domoticz theme directory :
+You can also manually install it, in Domoticz theme directory :

 ```
 cd /home/${USER}/domoticz/www/styles